Is a HELOC a Good Idea?

 Is a HELOC right for you?

 Some homeowners are in a strong position to use a HELOC wisely.
 Others risk putting their homes on the line for short-term gains.
-If you’re wondering whether a HELOC is the right option for you, consider the following scenarios:
+A HELOC could be right for you if the following criteria apply to your situation:

 Alex and Maya